Larry Barnett

 Therapists

 Fully qualified and insured Counsellor, and registered member of the British Association of Counselling and Psychotherapy (MBACP) with over 15 years experience.
 I practice in accordance with the BACP Ethical Framework for the Counselling Professions.
-I'm open to working with all clients and issues (16 yrs upwards).
-Either in-person (Hove-central private counselling rooms) or online.
-Short term or long term - £60 per 50 minute session.
+I'm open to working with young persons (from 16 yrs) and adults.
+In-person (Hove-central private counselling rooms) or online - £60 per 50 minute session.

 AbuseADHDAlcohol Abuse and Alcohol DependenceAnger Management TherapyAnxietyAttachment TheoryAutismBipolarBody Image IssuesCoachingCodependencyDepressionDissociative Disorder (DD)Drug Dependence / Abuse / AddictionEating DisorderFamily SystemsGambling AddictionGender IdentityInternet AddictionInterpersonalLGBTQ IssuesLoss or GriefMen’s IssuesMindfulness-basedOCDPanicPanic AttacksPersonal GrowthPersonality DisordersPTSDRelationalRelationship / Marriage IssuesSchizophreniaSelf-EsteemSelf-HarmingSexual AbuseSexual AddictionSocial PhobiaSuicidal IdeationTrauma